Hear the difference: Using CrumplePop's WindRemover

 What is Aspect Ratio?

 It is usually depicted by two numbers separated by a colon, with the first number representing the width and the last number representing the length.
-To learn more about aspect ratio, check out the article linked above.

 Common types of aspect ratios used today include: